 I AM A TRANSFER STUDENT.
 HOW DO I FIND OUT ABOUT ENTRANCE INTO THE PROGRAM AND WHAT CLASSES DO I NEED TO TAKE?

 Transfer students gain entrance into our theatre program by the same process as freshmen.
-However, as a transfer student you need to make an appointment with a theatre faculty advisor who will discuss your previous theatre courses and determine your required theatre curriculum.
+However, as a transfer student you need to make an appointment with a theatre faculty advisor who will discuss your previous theatre courses and determine the best pursuit of coursework to finish your theatre degree in a timely manner.
 It is critical that you do not register for classes before speaking with a theatre advisor.
-Please contact Gregg Schraven at firstname.lastname@example.org to make an appointment as soon as possible.
+Please contact Laurie Newton-King at firstname.lastname@example.org to make an appointment as soon as possible.

 DO I HAVE TO BE A THEATRE MAJOR OR MINOR TO HELP OUT BACKSTAGE OR JUST GET INVOLVED?